microsoft/vscode-docs/docs/editor/codebasics.md

 ![Advanced search options](images/codebasics/searchadvanced.png)

-In the two input boxes below the search box, you can include and exclude files.
+In the input box below the search box, you can enter patterns to include or exclude from the search.
 If you enter `example`, that will match every folder and file named `example` in the workspace.
 If you enter `./example`, that will match the folder `example/` at the top level of your workspace.
+Use `!` to exclude those patterns from the search. `!example` will skip searching any folder or file named `example`.
 You can also use glob syntax:

 * `*` to match one or more characters in a path segment
 * `?` to match on one character in a path segment